dat3Cph/material/docs/jpa_part1/exercises/LombokExercise.md

 ## Reading

-Go to the Lombok homepage and read the documentation. https://projectlombok.org/
+Go to the Lombok homepage and read the documentation. <https://projectlombok.org/> or to our [Toolbox](../../toolbox/java/deepdive/lombok.md) for more information.

-## Challenge:
+## Challenge

 For those who want to explore further, try adding more Lombok annotations to the `Person` class like `@EqualsAndHashCode`, and `@Builder` and observe the functionalities they bring.